Vernon Scannell: Life

-Scannell married the painter Josephine Higson who survives him, along with four of their six children.
+Scannell married the painter Josephine Higson, who survives him, along with four of their six children.

 Literary life

 He received the Heinemann Award for Literature in 1961 for an early poetry volume, The Masks of Love, and the Cholmondeley Award for poetry in 1974.
 He was elected a Fellow of the Royal Society of Literature in 1960 and granted a Civil List pension in recognition of his services to literature in 1981.
-Stephen Spender, the poet perceptively wrote to Scannell in a letter in 1953: "you write good poetry and that is all that matters."
+Stephen Spender wrote to Scannell in a letter in 1953: "you write good poetry and that is all that matters".
 Seamus Heaney in a letter to Andrew Taylor said he admired Scannell's poems "not only for their sturdy metrical pace and structure, but for their combination of mordancy and a sense of mortality".
-John Carey, the critic commented: "Scannell nearly always works on two levels, one realistic and external, the other imaginative, metaphorical, haunted by memory and desire.
+John Carey, the critic, commented: "Scannell nearly always works on two levels, one realistic and external, the other imaginative, metaphorical, haunted by memory and desire.
 A master of the dramatic monologue, his work is drenched in humanity.
 It resounds with memories."
 Scannell also wrote the verse narration for BBC Television film A House that Died.

 He also received a special award from the Wilfred Owen Association "in recognition of his contribution to war poetry".
 Scannell's best-known book of war poetry is Walking Wounded (1965).
 The title poem recollects a column of men returning from battle: "No one was suffering from a lethal hurt, They were not magnified by noble wounds, There was no splendour in that company."

 Scannell is also the author of a memoir, The Tiger and the Rose (1983).
 The unadorned narrative covers five years' military service and a brief boxing career.
 Scannell writes about the conclusion to his army life, "Twenty-five years ago, 1945...was the year I made what might seem like a desperate decision and performed what might appear to be an act of criminal folly, manic selfishness, zany recklessness, abject cowardice or even, perhaps, eccentric courage.
-I deserted from the Army.
-The first recipient of the Owen Award, Christopher Logue, author of some of the best war poetry of the past half-century (in the form of versions of the Iliad), spent two years in a military prison, on a charge of handling stolen pass books.
+I deserted from the Army."
+The first recipient of the Owen Award, Christopher Logue, author of some of the best war poetry of the past half-century (in the form of versions of the Iliad), spent two years in a military prison, on a charge of handling stolen passbooks.
 What would Owen say?
 He'd say: Never trust the teller, trust the tale."

 Historian Martin Johnes has used Scannell's 1951 novel The Fight to explore racial attitudes in 1950s Britain.
 He argues that its depictions of reactions to a black boxer illustrate the diversity of racial attitudes, including outright racism, better than contemporary sociological studies where private assumptions and thoughts were hidden.

+In Paul Fussell's classic The Great War and Modern Memory, Scannell's work figures crucially.
+The book's culminating chapter concludes with Fussell's discussion of "a relation Vernon Scannell once hinted between history and one's personal memories of war," whereby such memories are "transformed utterly into what Northrop Frye calls 'the total cultural form of our present life'."